-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.4.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery including but not limited to: .1 Generator distribution systems .2 Steam boilers .3 Oil purifier .4 Refrigeration system .5 Pumping and piping systems .6 Steering gear system .7 Cargo-handling equipment and deck machinery On a vessel powered by main propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All sur per ass and ma saf proping pla aux peration, prveillance, erformance essessment and paintaining afety of copulsion ant and partiary pachinery Functions and mechanism of automatic control for auxiliary machinery including but not limited to: 1 Generator distribution systems 2 Steam boilers 3 Oil purifier 4 Refrigeration system 5 Pumping and piping systems 6 Steering gear system 7 Cargo-handling equipment and deck machinery On a vessel powered by main propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
 The candidate directs the operations of auxiliary and ancillary machinery and systems so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
 Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and 2.
 Comparing operational data to manufacturer's recommended technical specifications and operational limits.
 System operations should include: 1.
 Electrical generation and distribution system and machinery; 2.
-Liquid centrifugal purification system and machinery; 4.
+Liquid centrifugal purification system and machinery; 3.
+Refrigeration systems and machinery; 4.
 Bilge and ballast transfer system and machinery; 5.
 Vessel steering system and machinery; 6.
 Cargo handling system and machinery; and 7.
 Auxiliary boiler and steam system and machinery.